-Joey Carducci is a filmmaker, activist and Assistant Lab Manager in the Film/Video Department at Pratt Institute.
+Joey Carducci is a filmmaker, activist, assistant lab manager and visiting instructor in the Film/Video Department at Pratt Institute.
 His first film, STONE WELCOME MAT, premiered at the Venice Film Festival while he was a film student at California College of Arts and Crafts in 2003.
 That same year they decided to cut the “Crafts”out of their name, but he refuses to cut the craft out of filmmaking.
 Carducci continues to shoot on his Bolex, hand-process in his kitchen, tape splice on his Steenbeck, and find ways to do almost every step of the filmmaking process himself, as he did when he worked in professional photochemical film labs.
-Film is not dead… yet — it is in the hands of the artists.
+Film is not dead yet, it is in the hands of the artists.

-To make 16mm filmmaking equipment and resources more accessible, Carducci started 16mm Film Lab, a student group offering free film screenings and workshops as an extension of the class he is assistant teaching, The Material of Film.
+To make 16mm films and filmmaking more accessible, Carducci started 16mm Film Lab, a student club offering free film screenings and resources inspired by the class he is teaching, The Material of Film.

 Carducci’s handmade films incorporate the materiality of queer experimental 16mm filmmaking through the theory and practice of self-reflexivity.
 His work acknowledges itself and the viewer, challenging the mandatory narrative by exposing the process to create awareness and resistance in content and form.
 He is committed to addressing his own white, transmasculine and class privilege at the intersections of injustice within and beyond the film frame and the gates of Pratt.
 While 16mm film is his chosen art and craft, he admits that his media activism is conducted primarily on his smartphone, featured in his ongoing project Civil Imagination in Practice: Copwatching as an Oppositional Gaze.

-Joey (formerly Gina) Carducci’s coming out video, A VIDEO LETTER TO BARBARA HAMMER, will screen at Anthology Film Archives in March as a part of NEW YORK FEMINIST FILM WEEK, following a FEMINIST FILM GENEALOGIES ROUNDTABLE and a screening on International Women’s Day of ALL THAT SHELTERING EMPTINESS, Carducci’s collaboration with Mattilda Bernstein Sycamore.
-Carducci is also co-curating a Transgender Film Series at Anthology, April 14-23.
-His 16mm film COMING OUTTAKES will be released in the spring of 2018.
+Joey (formerly Gina) Carducci’s coming out video, A VIDEO LETTER TO BARBARA HAMMER, screened as a work in progress at Anthology Film Archives in March 2017 as a part of NEW YORK FEMINIST FILM WEEK, following a FEMINIST FILM GENEALOGIES ROUNDTABLE and a screening of ALL THAT SHELTERING EMPTINESS, his film made in collaboration with award-winning queer author/activist Mattilda Bernstein Sycamore.
+Carducci is co-curating an ongoing, quarterly Transgender Film Series at Anthology Film Archives, inaugurated in April 2017 with an upcoming series September 15-25, 2017.
+His 16mm film COMING OUTTAKES will be released in the spring of 2019.

-His films have screened, by invitation, at Brooklyn Museum, Havana Film Festival, Metropolitan Museum of Art, Museum of Fine Arts – Boston, and Tate Modern, among others.
-Publications include Films for the Feminist Classroom, Make/shift, Maximum RocknRoll; distribution: Canadian Filmmakers Distribution Centre, Canyon Cinema, Filmmakers’ Coop; awards: Black Maria Film and Video Festival’s Director’s Choice Award; Special Jury Award, Side by Side LGBT International Film Festival, Saint Petersburg, Russia; Teddy Award for Best Short Film at the Berlinale for collaboration with Barbara Hammer.
+His films have screened, by invitation, at Brooklyn Museum, Havana Film Festival, Metropolitan Museum of Art, Museum of Arts and Design, Museum of Fine Arts Boston, Museum of Modern Art, and Tate Modern, among others.
+Publications include: Films for the Feminist Classroom, Make/shift, Maximum RocknRoll, Queer Moving Images and the Fragility and Temporality of their Existence.
+Distribution: Canadian Filmmakers Distribution Centre, Canyon Cinema, Filmmakers Coop.
+Awards: Black Maria Film and Video Festival’s Directors Choice Award; Special Jury Award, Side by Side LGBT International Film Festival, Saint Petersburg, Russia; Teddy Award for Best Short Film at the Berlinale for collaboration with Barbara Hammer.